MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-error-handling-ios.md

 ## Next steps

-Consider enabling [Logging in MSAL iOS/macOS](msal-logging.md?tabs=swift) to help you diagnose and debug issues.
+Consider enabling [Logging in MSAL for iOS/macOS](msal-logging-ios.md) to help you diagnose and debug issues.